Documentation Index

 $POOLSIDE_INSTALL_DIRplaceholder with the fully qualified path to the bundle’s root directory. -

-For all Terraform commands in this guide, prefix the command with the Terraform CLI configuration file path:
+For Terraform commands in the installation and post-installation steps, prefix the command with the Terraform CLI configuration file path:

 You can configure Terraform using alternative methods, such as a